pantheon-systems/documentation/source/content/apcu.md

 ### How can I determine what my current APCu settings are?

-As this is not a runtime configuration, the `shm_size` cannot be changed across site environments and is determined by the site plan tier.
-Currently, Sandbox sites and Basic site plans are given a `shm_size` or 128 MB.
-Performance site plans and higher have a larger `shm_size` entitlement of 256 MB.
+The `shm_size` is determined by the site plan.
+Sandbox sites and Basic site plans have a `shm_size` of 128 MB.
+Performance site plans and higher have a `shm_size` of 256 MB.
+These values can be seen in [phpinfo](/guides/secure-development/phpinfo).

 ## Does "Clear Caches" Affect ACPu